jdcneto/Lung-Sound-Classification/README.md

 <img src="images/table_results.PNG" width="50%"/>

 ### Our paper
-You can find your paper [here](https://ieeexplore.ieee.org/document/9991756)
+You can find our paper [here](https://ieeexplore.ieee.org/document/9991756)

 ### Citation
 If you use this work or code, please kindly cite this paper: